 WHERE CAN I GO FOR MY ANTENATAL APPOINTMENTS

-You’ll visit your GP first and he will do some tests.
-After the tests and questions the GP will send a letter to the maternity hospital (of your choice) to tell them are pregnant and to book your first appointment this is called a ‘booking appointment’.
+You’ll visit your GP first and she or he will do some tests.
+After the tests and questions the GP will send a letter to the maternity hospital (of your choice) to tell them you are pregnant and to book your first appointment.
+This is called a ‘booking appointment’.

 The hospital will send out an appointment card to your address; it is important they have the right address for you and you can get post.
 If you are having problems with the post talk to your Traveller Community Health Worker.

 CAN I BRING MY CHILDREN TO MY APPOINTMENTS?

 Your partner can go to your appointments but children are not usually allowed.

 WHAT HAPPENS IF I CAN'T GO TO ONE OF MY APPOINTMENTS?

 If you can’t make your appointment, please contact your hospital and let them know as soon as possible.

 WHY IS THE HOSPITAL ASKING ME ABOUT MY ETHNICITY?